MarcoMeinardi/spwn/README.md

 # Spwn

-This repository is just the translation of [pwninit](https://github.com/io12/pwninit).
+This repository started as a tranlation of [pwninit](https://github.com/io12/pwninit).
 It has been created because I love the utilities provided by pwninit, but I'm to lazy to learn Rust and I wanted to customize it, so I rewrote it in python (and added